 Client Services Specialists

 Whether you are calling the Animal Clinic of Sturgeon Bay or walking in the door, you will be greeted by our friendly Client Services Specialists.
-Although Animal Clinic clients enjoy our friendly reception area with a fireplace and coffee bar, they especially enjoy the warm greeting they receive from our Client Services Specialists including Cheryl, Dee, and Brittany.
 Each of them have the skill and knowledge to assist you in arranging for the veterinary care your pet needs.
 Importantly, each of them have gained a high level of compassion for pets and people by personally experiencing what it means to have a pet that is a deeply loved member of the family.

 It would be impossible for the veterinarians of the Animal Clinic of Sturgeon Bay to provide a high level of veterinary care for thousands of pets if it were not for the skills and knowledge of our dedicated team of veterinary assistants.
-Within the Veterinary Assistant Team, comprised of Casey, Jen, Pam, Brittany, and Claire, individuals have developed skills in surgical assisting and anesthesia monitoring, laboratory technology, radiograph processing, patient monitoring and care, and examination room assistance.
+Within the Veterinary Assistant Team, individuals have developed skills in surgical assisting and anesthesia monitoring, laboratory technology, radiograph processing, patient monitoring and care, and examination room assistance.

 During surgeries, the veterinary surgeon and a veterinary assistant are with the patient every moment from induction of anesthesia through the surgical procedure and anesthetic recovery.
 The veterinary assistant is trained to electronically and physically monitor the patient for heart rate, respiration rate, blood pressure, blood oxygen level, temperature, and overall anesthesia level.
 Following surgery and anesthesic recovery, the patients are transferred to our recovery area for continued monitoring by veterinarians and veterinary assistants.
 Similar to nurses in human medicine, Veterinary Assistants under the direction from a veterinarian, provide a valuable service to patients by monitoring vital signs, assessing pain management and administering medication.
 The post-surgical monitoring is continued until the patient is dismissed to the owner several hours later.